 Dog urine contains a lot of nitrogen.
 While nitrogen is usually a good thing for your lawn—it is the main ingredient in most fertilizers—too much of a good thing can be bad for your grass.
 Concentrated nitrogen can “burn” and kill your grass.
 However, this nitrogen overload also helps explain the distinct appearance of dog urine burn spots.

 In addition to too much nitrogen, another cause of dog urine spots is the high level of salts in your dog’s urine.
 The salts dry out the grass, and the plant becomes so desiccated that it dies.
-When that happens, you’ll notice yellow or brown patches of dead grass on your lawn.
+You’ll notice yellow or brown patches of dead grass on your lawn when that happens.
 Even then, you may still see a green ring around the spot.
 That’s where the concentration of salts was lower, and the nitrogen increased growth.